-Chances are you’re already on your way towards smashing that BA Hons degree with flying colours.
+Chances are you’re already on your way towards smashing your degree with flying colours.
 However, learning how to handle your money is a critical skill that you’ll need to know as a student.

-Whether you squirrel your precious cash away inside your mattress ‘gangsta’ style or embrace the new age with the wealth of money-saving apps available for your smart phone, your ability to save the pennies can dictate the trajectory of your career and personal life.
-With that in mind, here’s a basic how-to guide on keeping those finances in check!
+Whether you squirrel your precious cash away inside your mattress ‘gangsta’ style or embrace the new age with the wealth of money-saving apps available for your phone, your ability to save the pennies can dictate the trajectory of your career and personal life.
+With that in mind, here’s an essential how-to guide on keeping those finances in check!

 Any graduate will know that it’s all too easy to stick your head in the sand and let bills pile up.